Waariss/Waariss/README.md

 1. **Detecting Vulnerable OAuth 2.0 Implementations in Android Applications** - *Ritsumeikan University · Internship*
    - **Duration**: May 2023 - July 2023 · Shiga, Japan · On-site
-   - **Description**: I researched the security vulnerabilities in Android apps using OAuth 2.0 with Google accounts, focusing on cross-site request forgery (CSRF) risks.
-By developing an app and analyzing others, I evaluated critical components like the state parameter and authorization code essential for CSRF prevention.
-The study reveals the protection level against CSRF in OAuth 2.0 Android implementations.
-Our aim is to promote user safety by highlighting vulnerable apps and underscoring the need for robust security measures.
-This research sets a benchmark for future app security audits.
+   - **Description**: I conducted research on the security vulnerabilities in Android apps that use OAuth 2.0 with Google accounts, with a focus on the risks of cross-site request forgery (CSRF).
+My findings were presented at the Workshop on Cyber Forensics, Security, and E-discovery, during the 23rd IEEE International Conference on Software Quality, Reliability, and Security in 2023.
+By developing an app and analyzing others, I evaluated critical components such as the state parameter and authorization code, which are essential for CSRF prevention.
+The study reveals the level of protection against CSRF in implementations of OAuth 2.0 on Android.
+Our goal is to enhance user safety by identifying vulnerable apps and emphasizing the necessity for robust security measures.
+This research establishes a benchmark for future security audits of apps.

 2. **Automated COVID-19 Screening Framework Using Deep CNN With Chest X-Ray Medical Images** - *National Central University · Internship*
    - **Duration**: Jun 2022 - Jul 2022 · Taoyuan City, Taiwan · Remote